-For example, someone with 20/200 vision sees an object from 20 feet that a person with perfect 20/20 vision is able to see from 200 feet.
-Knowing the challenges blindness creates may help sighted people understand what blind people face each day.
+For example, someone with 20/200 vision sees an object from 20 feet that a person with 20/20 vision is able to see from 200 feet.
+Becoming familiar with the challenges that blindness creates can help sighted people understand what people with no, or severely restricted vision, face each day.

 - World Health Organization: Socio-Economic Aspects of Blindness and Visual Impairment

-- University of Wisconsin KnowledgeBase: Web Accessibility -- Common Problems People with Websites
+- University of Wisconsin KnowledgeBase: Web Accessibility – Common Problems People with Websites

 - Iowa Department for the Blind: Legal Definition of Blindness